pranavjain110/arduinoBell/README.md

 Once the break is over, the relay for the Red LED will turn off and the Relay for the Green LED will turn on.

-The user can modify the ime of the break and the duration of the break easily from User Input section of the code.
+The user can modify the time of the break and the duration of the break easily from User Input section of the code.

 ### Wiring Schematic (WEMOS D1R2 board to 8 Relay Module board):
 ![schematic](https://user-images.githubusercontent.com/59677191/212400557-4811153f-79bf-4474-9ffe-78cf67146363.png)